Melinda Upton - Chair

 Global Co-Chair, Intellectual Property & Technology, DLA Piper

-Prior to this role, Melinda led the Australian business of DLA Piper as Co-Managing Partner, and also held the role of Head of Intellectual Property and Technology in Australia.
+Prior to this role, Melinda led the Australian business of DLA Piper as Co-Managing Partner, and also held the roles of Global Co-Chair and Head of Intellectual Property and Technology in Australia.

 Melinda has extensive experience across all aspects of brand protection, exploitation and enforcement, both in Australia and globally.
 She has acted for domestic and global companies across a range of sectors including construction, retail, hospitality, real estate and technology.
 She has worked side by side with corporate, financial services and insolvency colleagues on transactions involving significant IP assets in the Asia, North American and European regions.
 Melinda regularly presents on protecting and maximising the value of brands, addressing issues such as trademark protection and enforcement, IP policy, corporate branding and rebranding strategies, marketing and advertising, social media, green marketing and other intellectual property issues.
 She has also acted extensively for a number of pro bono clients.